FAQGURU/FAQGURU/topics/en/ruby-on-rails.md

 * https://career.guru99.com/top-34-ruby-on-rail-interview-questions/

 [[↑] Back to top](#ruby-on-rails)
 ### Mention what is the difference between the Observers and Callbacks in Ruby on Rails?
-(Senior)

 * **Rails Observers**: Observers is same as Callback, but it is used when method is not directly associated to object lifecycle.
 Also, the observer lives longer, and it can be detached or attached at any time.
 For example, displaying values from a model in the UI and updating model from user input.